KrzysztofZawisla/SnowyRecorder/README.md

 # SnowyRecorder

 ## Important
-App wont work without installed SOX.
+App won't work without installed SOX.
 You need to install SOX and add that to system $PATH variable.
 Require SOX version 14.4.1 (not higher).

 ## Description
 SnowyRecorder is a simple widget which allows you to record your voice.